 The denominator for these outcome measures consists of members, ages 18-75 years, who were identified with diabetes who had one or more inpatient visits, one or more outpatient emergency department visits, or two or more non-hospital outpatient visits with ICD-9 diagnosis codes of 250, 357.2, 362.0, 366.41, and 648.0 or ICD-10 diagnosis codes of E10, E11, E13, and O24 or who were dispensed insulin oral hypoglycemics/antihyperglycemics during the measurement year or the year prior to the measurement year.
 The denominator also requires the member to be continuously enrolled during the measurement year.
-Additionally, members must be linked to the Blueprint Clinical Registry database and have at least one measurement in the database for the measure in question (e.g., to be included in the HbA1c in control measure, a member would have to be identified as having diabetes by the claims, be linked to Blueprint Clinical Registry data, and have a valid HbA1c measurement in the Blueprint Clinical Registry during the measurement year).
-Because of these criteria, there are fewer members with diabetes for these measures than for the comprehensive diabetes care measures described above.
+Additionally, members must be linked to the Blueprint Clinical Registry database and have at least one measurement in the database for the measure in question (e.g., to be included in the HbA1c in control measure, a member would have to be identified as having diabetes by the claims, be linked to Blueprint Clinical Registry data, and have a valid HbA1c measurement in the Blueprint Clinical Registry data, and have a valid HbA1c measurement in the Blueprint Clinical Registry data.